JosephAFerguson/UserInterface/README.md

 <details>
   I started with the advanced javascript tutorial linked.
 Fortunately, I have already had a little experience with javascript so reviewing this material was not too hard.
 I then completely the part 1 of the homework - the advanced javascript questions.
   After this I followed throught the svelte tutorial, downloaded vscode, node.jc, and setup my svelte project folder in vscode for project 1.
 This completeled one task for the svelte part of this HW.
   The next things to do were to contribute to project 1.
-I will link that here []().
+I will link that here [Project 1](readmes/Project1.readme).
 </details>